seanpm2001/Seanpm2001_WorldDB/README.md

 <details open><summary><p lang="en"><b>Click/tap here to expand/collapse the SVG Map of the world section</b></p></summary>

+> Request date: 2024, Thursday, August 8th

 A SVG locator map of the entire world, with administrative divisions.
 It may be built using locator maps of every administrative unit of every country.
 Will likely require a very powerful computer, as the file will likely come out in the size of multiple gigabytes.

+**Variants**

+- [ ] Small - Only locator maps of countries are used
+- [ ] Medium - Locator maps of countries and their provinces/states/etc are used **Current priority**
+- [ ] Large - Locator maps of countries, their provinces/states/etc, and their cities are used

 </details> <!-- End of SVG Map of the world section !-->